 2. Spread

-The spread is the difference between the bid price (what buyers are willing to pay) and the ask price (what sellers are asking for).
+The spread is the difference between the bid price (what buyers are willing to pay for the pair) and the ask price (what sellers are asking for the pair).

 - Why it matters: A smaller spread means lower trading costs, which is especially important for high-frequency traders.